bayesimpact/bayeshack-hhs-marketplace/readme.md

     You can download the files manually from [here](https://www.cms.gov/CCIIO/Resources/Data-Resources/marketplace-puf.html).

+    Also, look at [this github repo](https://github.com/benhamner/health-insurance-marketplace), for an awesome Makefile that creates a SQLite database from the raw data.

 * `analysis/` - iPyton notebook files (which you can view right here on GitHub) loading the data and exploring a few things.
 Good to understand the datasets and get ideas for your project. _If_ you want to run this notebook, run `pip install -r requirements.txt` inside a virtualenv first.